jared-singular/android-kotlin-mainactivity/README.md

-# android-kotlin-singular
+# android-kotlin-mainactivity
-An Android app illustrating the Application Lifecycle, and MainActivity Lifecycle with an implementaion of the Singular SDK and features.
+Android App illustrating the Application Lifecycle, and MainActivity Lifecycle with an implementaion of the Singular SDK invoked from the MainActivity.